MachiavelliII/machiavelli.github.io/_posts/2024-02-27-HackTheBox_0xBOverchunked_Web_Challenge_Write_up.md

 }
 ```

-This if statement looks for the Transfer-Encoding header with the value chunked (Nah, it has nothing to do with HTTP Request Smuggling).
+This statement checks for the `Transfer-Encoding` header with the value `chunked` (it has nothing to do with HTTP Request Smuggling).

-If we included the Transfer-Encoding: Chunked header in our request, we’ll reach the unsafequery function and inject some SQL.
+If we include the `Transfer-Encoding: chunked` header in our request, we’ll reach the `unsafequery` function and inject some SQL.

-### Let’s get the flag
+### Let’s Get the Flag

-Request I used:
+Request used:

 ```
 POST /Controllers/Handlers/SearchHandler.php HTTP/1.1